 In the second phase, the herpes virus spreads to nervous tissue gatherings in your spine, called the dorsal root ganglia.
 The virus reproduces and becomes dormant.

 The herpes virus can potentially hibernate in your body and you'll never see it again.
 However, emotional and physical stress can cause recurrences at any time.

 How to prevent oral herpes

 Medical science has always promoted prevention over treatment if possible.
 This is particularly important with infections like oral herpes, which have no cure.
-Try these strategies to avoid getting infected with the herpes HSV-1 virus.
+Try these strategies to avoid getting infected with the HSV-1 virus.

 - Avoid direct contact with an infected person: Herpes sores and blisters are visible, meaning you can easily detect them.
 Even if it's not visible, people will sometimes will let you know that they have it.
 Because the virus is contagious, you should avoid direct contact.

 - Do not share utensils and other items: Another common cause of the herpes virus spreading is through objects.
 You should avoid sharing things like utensils, straws, and food that can transmit the virus.
 These practices are common among friends and family, but it’s everyone’s responsibility to make others aware of their disease and promote preventive measures.

 - Washing common items: Another way to decrease transmission of the simplex virus is to regularly wash and sterilize shared utensils in hot water.
 This kills the herpes virus before it can spread.

 - Avoid oral intimacy: If you or your partner is suffering from sores and blisters, oral intimacy can lead to spreading the virus to the genitals.
 This six-year study by the National Center of Biotechnology Information notes the ability of the herpes primary infection to spread through physical intimacy.
 The genital spread of the herpes virus can lead to many medical complications.